 DON’T discuss current or future prices, costs, marketing plans, or service decisions.

 DON’T set up a regular exchange of information between Enron and Dynegy (as opposed to information flows specifically justified by the necessities of the merger), and don’t permit representatives of one company to attend board or executive-level meetings of the other company.
+Pre-existing exchanges of information between Enron and Dynegy should be reviewed with Robert Eickenroht.

 DON’T allow sensitive information to circulate to anyone other than those persons who need to possess it for reasons connected with the closing, and don’t issue or permit either company to issue orders to the other company, or try to direct or coordinate marketing, personnel, or operations of either company.